apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fran Drescher Faces a Leadership Test as A-Listers Pressure SAG-AFTRA to Make a Deal**
+**Deadly tropical disease spread by sand flies gains a foothold in US: new report**

-You can read more about it [here](https://variety.com/2023/biz/news/fran-drescher-leadership-test-1235762923/).
+You can read more about it [here](https://nypost.com/2023/10/20/deadly-tropical-disease-spread-by-sandflies-now-found-in-us/).

 ## Requirements
 - Python 3.8